dfinity/snsdemo/README.md

 dfx deploy --with-cycles 1000000000000 smiley_dapp_assets
 ```
 TODO: Can we just use `dfx deploy` here?
 The other canisters SHOULD not be deployed; they are remote, right?
+TODO: Can we print the subdomain-based canister URLs please?

 ### Install sns
 The sns functionality is not yet integrated in dfx; this is work in progress.
 We will take a shortcut.
 Get the sns binary: